NLnetLabs/rpki-doc/source/krill/index.rst

 featuring a Certificate Authority (CA) and publication server, written by `NLnet Labs <https://nlnetlabs.nl>`_.

+You are welcome ask questions or post comments and ideas on our `RPKI mailing list <https://nlnetlabs.nl/mailman/listinfo/rpki>`_.
+If you find a bug in Krill, feel free to `create an issue <https://github.com/NLnetLabs/krill/issues>`_ on GitHub.
+Krill is distributed under the Mozilla Public License 2.0.

 .. figure:: img/krill-ui-welome.png
     :align: center
     :width: 100%